 Sonoran Desert Museum

 The Sonoran Desert Museum is one of the top attractions in Tucson.
 It is like visiting three activities in one.
 The museum is a zoo, a botanical garden and a museum.
-This unique attraction gives you incredible opportunity to see the desert and the animals that reside here in there natural habitat.
+This unique attraction gives you incredible opportunity to see the desert and the animals that reside here in their natural habitat.

 Tohono Chul Park

 Tohono Chul Park is home to the largest public collection of the night blooming flower Cereus.
 Tucson’s secret garden has more than 500 species of cactus, succulents, shrubs and wildflowers.
-I found several hearts within the cacti garden
+I found several hearts within the cacti garden.

 Tucson Botanical Gardens

 Enter through an adobe home to see the Tucson Botanical Gardens.
 Be enchanted by the desert landscape.
-This 4.5 acre garden has desert plants, an herb garden, tropical greenhouse, wildflowers and a butterfly garden.
+This 4.5-acre garden has desert plants, an herb garden, tropical greenhouse, wildflowers and a butterfly garden.